hoffmann-muki/llm-conflict-monitoring-eval/experiments/README.md

 ### run_calibrate_then_apply.sh

-Two-stage calibration: calibrate on small sample, apply to larger sample.
+Two-stage calibration: calibrate on a small sample and apply the mapping to the larger inference dataset.

 ```bash
 COUNTRY=cmr STRATEGY=zero_shot SMALL_SAMPLE=20 LARGE_SAMPLE=50 \